 Among the most serious and life-threatening car crash injuries are those that involve internal damage.

 In milder cases, these may resolve on their own.
 But in most cases, these can lead to permanent organ damage, even death.
-It is important that victims of vehicular accidents immediately submit themselves to emergency care from a medical professional and further post-incident evaluations.
+Victims of vehicular accidents should immediately submit themselves to emergency care from a medical professional and further post-incident evaluations.

 This way, they can get the necessary diagnostic imaging tests that can rule out possible internal bleeding or damage.
 Internal injuries may physically manifest days following the incident, like soft tissue injuries.